 Emission source-sector attribution of regional population weighted mean concentrations of PM2.5 and ozone for present day emissions (year 2014).
 Regional concentrations and source apportionment calculated with the TM5-FASST model (Van Dingenen et al., 2018) for the 2014 emission data from the Community Emissions Data System (CEDS) (Hoesly et al., 2018) and van Marle et al.(2017) for open biomass burning.
 PM2.5 dust and seasalt are monthly mean climatological average over 2010-2018 from CAMS global reanalysis (EAC4) (Inness et al., 2019), generated using Copernicus Climate Change Service information [January 2020].
 Anthropogenic sectors are similar to those in Figures 6.3 and 6.16 except grouping of fossil fuel production, distribution and combustion for energy under “Energy” and grouping of use of fossil fuel and biofuel use for cooking and heating under “Residential and Commercial”.
 Further details on data sources and processing are available in the chapter data table (Table 6.SM.1).

 [END FIGURE 6.17 HERE]

-Past and current SLCF reduction policies and future mitigation opportunities
+Past and Current SLCF Reduction Policies and Future Mitigation Opportunities